 Assistant Principal, Senior Team Leader, Numeracy Leader

 Natalie has been teaching at Arakura School since 2008 and has taught mainly in the Senior School.
-She is the Assistant Principal, and Head of Mathematics for the school.
+She is the Deputy Principal, and Head of Mathematics for the school.
 In 2011 she was involved in trialling ALiM (Advanced Learning in Mathematics) at Arakura School.
 She is passionate about Numeracy and Physical Activity.

-Assistant Principal, Junior Team Leader, SENCO, PB4L
+Assistant Principal (Acting), Junior Team Leader, SENCO, Literacy, PB4L